Hannam Law Gold Logo

 WHAT IS A WILL?

 A will is a legal document that states who receives your property when you die.
 A will does not avoid the necessity of probate and must be “probated” within one year of the maker’s death to have legal effect.
 You may title your property in other ways so that probate is not necessary.
 In order to make a valid will, you must be at least 18 years old and be of a sound mind.
 In Missouri, the will must be signed and the signature witnessed by two persons.
 Best practice is to also have a notary acknowledge the signatures of the witnesses and the maker so that the will is self-proving.
 If you die without a will, the law decides who receives your property.
 For this reason, a will is an important part of any estate plan.
 For assistance with preparing your will, call Hannam Law today.
+The preceding article is for information purposes only and is not intended to be legal advice.
+For help with a guardianship or conservatorship, please consult a Missouri probate attorney such as Hannam Law.

 Continue reading